Mistle thrush: Description

 The mistle thrush is the largest thrush native to Europe.
 The nominate subspecies measures 27–28 cm in length, with a 45 cm wingspan.
 It weighs 93 to 167 g, with an average of around 130 g.
 It has a stocky upright posture when on the ground.
 It has pale grey-brown upperparts, the chin and throat are greyish-white, and the yellowish-buff breast and off-white belly are marked with round black spots.
-The spotting becomes denser on the lower chest, giving the appearance of a breast-band.
+The spotting becomes denser on the lower chest.
 The long tail has white tips on the outer feathers, and the underwing coverts are white.
 The eyes are dark brown and the bill is blackish with a yellowish base to the lower mandible.
 The legs and feet are yellowish-brown.
 There are no plumage differences between the sexes.
-Juveniles are similar to adults, but they have paler upperparts with creamy centres to many of the feathers and smaller spots on the yellowish underparts.
+Juveniles are similar to adults, but they have paler upperparts with creamy 'teardrop' centres to many of the feathers and smaller spots on the yellowish underparts.
 By their first winter they are very similar to adults, but the underparts are usually more buff-toned.

-The eastern subspecies T. v. bonapartei is 30 cm in length, and therefore slightly larger than the nominate form.
+There is clinal variation in nominate T. v. viscivorus across its range with the darkest birds in western Europe, and the palest in Siberia and Turkey.
+The southeastern subspecies T. v. bonapartei is 30 cm in length, and therefore slightly larger than the nominate form.
 It is paler grey above and whiter below, with fewer black spots.
-Birds of intermediate appearance are seen west of the Ob River where the range overlaps with viscivorus.
-The southern race T. v. deichleri resembles bonapartei in appearance, but is closer in size to the nominate viscivorus, although it has a more slender bill.
+The southwestern subspecies T. v. deichleri resembles T. v. bonapartei in appearance, but is closer in size to the nominate T. v. viscivorus, although it has a more slender bill.

 Adults have a full moult after breeding, beginning between late May and the end of June, and completed by early October.
 Juvenile birds have a partial moult, replacing their head, body, and covert feathers; this is completed by October, although the start of the moult depends on when the chicks hatched.

 The mistle thrush is much larger, paler and longer-tailed than the sympatric song thrush.
 In the western Himalayas it could be confused with both the plain-backed and the long-tailed thrushes.
 These are similar to the mistle thrush, but the plain–backed thrush lacks obvious wing bars, is more rufous above than its relative, and is barred rather than spotted below.
 The long-tailed thrush has olive-toned upperparts, bars on its breast and two wing bars.
 Juvenile mistle thrushes are superficially similar to White's thrush, but that species has golden-yellow plumage, scalloped underparts and a distinctive underwing pattern.